sanger/traction-ui/DPL-282-todo.md

 # Store

 - Create ont folder in store, with the relevant vuex riles `src/store/traction/ont/runs/ <actions>/<getters> etc` [DONE as28]
-- Create an store Run index file, pulling in run module
+- Create an store Run index file, pulling in run module [DONE as28]
-- Add currentRun object to the state.js file
+- Add currentRun object to the state.js file [DONE as28]

 # Run (create) View